ljacqueroud/gym-gazebo/README.md

 The next steps in this project are to test the fully connected network on a general path, by randomizing the goal at each iteration, and afterwards to test the complete network presented before with the TCN part in order to achieve obstacle avoidance through reflexes.

+More details on the project and the implementation can be found in the full report.

 # Technical details